wanglinxiao/hPICAs/models/README.md

 `hg38.fa`: Reference genome file for the corresponding species

-`repeatmasker_file`: Repeating element file for the corrsponing species, downloaded from the UCSC RepeatMasker track.
+`repeatmasker_file`: Repeating element file for the corrsponding species, downloaded from the UCSC RepeatMasker track.

 `output_pos.fa`: The positive set required for training the CNN